 It seems rather clear in this passage that Jesus assures the person who believes and is baptized that he/she will be saved.
 And, conversely, the one who disbelieves (and thus rejects baptism) will be condemned.
 The one who chooses is not God but the person who believes or disbelieves.

 3. Limited Atonement

-Jesus' sacrifice is not only for a precious view but as Paul says in I Timothy 2:6, "Who gave Himself as a ransom," for who?
-Some of the people the ones that were chosen?
-No, His sacrifice is a ransom for everybody.
-Everybody who does what?
-Everybody who believes and is baptized.
+Jesus' sacrifice is not only for a precious few, but as Paul teaches in I Timothy 2:6, "Who gave Himself as a ransom for all."
+Note that Paul says that Jesus' sacrifice is a ransom for everyone.
+Everyone who does what?
+Everyone who believes and is baptized.

-The believer had a part to play in his own salvation by the exercise of his will in expressing his faith through obedience.
-Those who believed, there's the act of will, on Pentecost Sunday expressed their belief according to Peter's command to repent and be baptized.
+The Bible teaches that the believer has a part to play in his own salvation by the exercise of his will in expressing his faith through obedience.
+Those who believed (an act of will) on Pentecost Sunday expressed their belief according to Peter's command to repent and be baptized.

 37Now when they heard this, they were pierced to the heart, and said to Peter and the rest of the apostles, "Brethren, what shall we do?"
 38Peter said to them, "Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit.
 39For the promise is for you and your children and for all who are far off, as many as the Lord our God will call to Himself."
 40And with many other words he solemnly testified and kept on exhorting them, saying, "Be saved from this perverse generation!"
 41So then, those who had received his word were baptized; and that day there were added about three thousand souls.